Friday, May 8, 2026

 When the "The crowds asked him, “What then should we do?”
 John replied, “Whoever has two tunics should share with him who has none, and whoever has food should do the same.”
 Even tax collectors came to be baptized.
 “Teacher,” they asked, “what should we do?”
 “Collect no more than you are authorized,” he answered.
 Then some soldiers asked him, “And what should we do?”
 “Do not take money by force or false accusation,” he said.
 “Be content with your wages.”
 Luke 3:10-14

 Worship is mostly about obedience and service.
-The first commission in the Bible is to be fruitful and multiply.
+The first commission in the Bible is to be fruitful and multiply (Genesis 1:28).
 In Matthew 23:13 Jesus says;

 "Woe to you, scribes and Pharisees, you hypocrites!
 You shut the kingdom of heaven in men’s faces.
 You yourselves do not enter, nor will you let in those who wish to enter"